kevcisme/blog/src/content/blog/blogpost-250518.md

 - **Test and dependency alignment**
   - Backend requirements and pyproject updated to include Snowplow and keep test fixtures aligned.
-  - `backend/tests/conftest.py` ensures a sensible default for the collector in test runs.
+  - My conftest ensures a sensible default for the collector in test runs.

 ### Why this matters